 In older women, common causes of pelvic pain may be different because some disorders that cause pelvic pain or discomfort become more common as women age, particularly after menopause.
 These disorders include

 Cancers of the reproductive tract Introduction to Gynecologic Tumors Gynecologic cancers often involve the uterus, ovaries, cervix, vulva, vagina, fallopian tubes, or the peritoneum.
-The most common gynecologic cancer in the US is endometrial cancer, followed... read more , including cancers of the uterus and ovaries
+Gestational trophoblastic disease is a group of proliferative disorders originating... read more , including cancers of the uterus and ovaries

 A general medical history and obstetric and gynecologic history should be obtained.
 A sexual history should also be obtained; clinicians often do not realize that many women remain sexually active throughout their life.